 Goals from Lingard, Lukaku give Manchester United late win

-Lukaku, who returned from a head injury and came on as a halftime substitute for Henrikh Mkhitaryan, broke away and powered his shot past Carson at the death.

-This came as Derby threw men forward in search of an equaliser.(Reuters/NAN)

-The post Goals from Lingard, Lukaku give Manchester United late win appeared first on The Nation Nigeria.
+The post Goals from Lingard, Lukaku give Manchester United late win appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share